 Reverse total shoulder replacement surgery can be used to address debilitating shoulder pain caused by a variety of factors, ranging from a completely torn rotator cuff to chronic shoulder instability.
 This type of surgery is an excellent option for patients whose shoulder instability is caused by a rotator cuff tear and may also be an option for older patients who have suffered a severe dislocation.

-In a reverse shoulder replacement, Dr. Agrawal places an artificial socket on the arm bone, and attaches the ball to your shoulder blade.
+In a reverse shoulder replacement, Dr. Hovis places an artificial socket on the arm bone, and attaches the ball to your shoulder blade.
 This provides the shoulder with a stable center of rotation allowing your muscles to resume their optimal length.

-Dr. Agrawal was one of the first orthopedic surgeons to perform this type of surgery in the United States.
+Dr. Hovis was one of the first orthopedic surgeons to perform this type of surgery in the United States.
 Since then, he has become one of the leading providers of reverse total shoulder replacement surgery in the country, for both local and international patients of all ages.

 The round cartilage ridge around the edge of the glenoid bone, known as the labrum, plays an important role in keeping your shoulder stable.
 It creates a bumper cushion that deepens the entire shoulder socket, thereby increasing the amount of energy required for the top of your upper arm bone to come out of the socket.